 - Lastly, AutoFill the rest of the array by dragging the cell down.

-Read More: How to Get Complex Number Magnitude in Excel (2 Easy Methods)
+Read More: How to Use IMDIV Function in Excel

 4. Display Value Derived from Another Function Using IMABS